vraoum/vroom-stats/README.md

 # vroom-stats

-This projet aims to retrieve car engine stats and store them in a webserver to allow any user to know what happens in their car.
+This project aims to retrieve car engine stats and store them in a webserver to allow any user to know what happens in their car.

 ## Architecture